Insource stands against racism.

 It is heartbreaking to witness the pain and trauma caused to Black Americans from acts of racism, discrimination and injustice.
 We share in the sadness, disappointment, fear, and frustration facing our country, colleagues and families at this time.
 We believe it is not right to observe in silence.

 What happened in Atlanta to Rayshard Brooks is not an outlier.
-Neither is what happened in Minneapolis to George Floyd, Ahmaud Arbery in Georgia, Breonna Taylor in Kentucky, Stephon Clark in California, Atatiana Jefferson and Botham Jean in Texas, Eric Garner in New York, and hundreds of other Black people, unarmed human beings.
+Neither is what happened in Minneapolis to George Floyd, Ahmaud Arbery in Georgia, Breonna Taylor in Kentucky, Stephon Clark in California, Atatiana Jefferson and Botham Jean in Texas, Eric Garner in New York, and hundreds of other Black people, who were unarmed human beings.

 What happened in NYC to Christian Cooper while bird watching highlights what Black Americans live with on a daily basis.